You’re trying to figure out how much to charge for tutoring elementary students.

 1. Calculate the Average Tutoring in Your Area.

-So my elementary tutoring pricing range STARTS from this price point (*See my note in the next section about individuals with “some high school education*).
+So my elementary tutoring pricing range STARTS from this price point (*See note in the next section about individuals with “some high school*).

 2. Consider Your Highest level of Education.